 Obsidian that we find today is relatively young in comparison to the age of other gemstones.
 Since it breaks down due to weathering, Obsidian aged over a few millions of years is uncommon.
 However, Obsidian is prevalent in the timeline of human history because it has proven to be a very useful stone.

 Here are some interesting facts about Obsidian through the ages:

-- Because of their high luster, Obsidian pieces have been used as mirrors in ancient times.
+Because of their high luster, Obsidian pieces have been used as mirrors since Aztec times.

-- Obsidian is sharper than the surgical scalpel.
-It was used for precision work in cardiac surgery, cosmetic surgery, and eye surgery.
+Obsidian is sharper than the steel surgical scalpel.
+It was used for precision work in cardiac surgery, cosmetic surgery, neurosurgery, and eye surgery.

 Modern Day Obsidian